fh127/post-list-app/README.md

    -  MVP (Model View Presenter)
    -  Inheritance and interfaces

-   In general this design was based on SOLID to try getting a clean, mantanable and scalable app.
+   In general this design was based on SOLID to try getting a clean, maintainable and scalable app.

  * Module structure:
    - *app*: contains the configurations for app life cycle.